Let’s face it. The default wallpapers on the Mac gets boring after a few weeks. And setting new wallpaper manually is tiresome.

 With twenty-four official themes and an ever-expanding assortment of custom themes, Live Wallpaper offers an array of high-res images and animations to liven up your Mac screen.

-Live Wallpaper is a customizable wallpaper app with loads of official themes that keep increasing as the user community adds more.
+Live Desktop is a customizable wallpaper app with loads of official themes that keep increasing as the user community adds more.
 Users can then import custom themes, which can be downloaded here.
 Each theme has a unique layout, clock, text, and weather forecast.

 The app also includes highlight features such as edit mode and multiple monitor support.
 You can change the position of the time, clock, or text to any position.
 And if you use multiple monitors, you can choose to display different themes for each display.